The Camber Angle and Tire Wear

 The camber angle wears the outside or inside edge of the tire.

 Eccentric cams can be used to adjust camber on short arm long arm suspensions.
 MacPherson strut systems may have a slotted hole located on the strut.
-A cam is slotted onto an eccentric bolt, turning the bolt inward or outward adjusts camber.
+A cam is slotted onto an eccentric bolt, and turning the bolt inward or outward adjusts the camber.